Last updated Sept. 17, 2021.

-Widespread job losses from COVID-19 are making many more Alabamians eligible for public food assistance and other nutrition supports.
-To help prevent hunger during the health and economic crisis, state and local food programs are making changes in how they operate.
+Widespread job losses from COVID-19 have made many more Alabamians eligible for public food assistance and other nutrition supports.
+To help prevent hunger during the health and economic crisis, state and local food programs have made changes in how they operate.

 Local food assistance